-Disable the Red Notification Badge from App Icons in iOS
+Disable the Red Notification Badge on App Icons on iPhone or iPad

 - Open the “Settings” app